July 3, 2018

 Wild & Wireless .

-July is National Parks & Recreation Month and to celebrate to the fullest, we encourage you to use your mobile devices to find a park, sign-up for recreational activities and share all the fun you’re having.
+We encourage you to use your mobile devices to find a park, sign-up for recreational activities and share all the fun you’re having.

 To help, we put together a list of ways wireless makes enjoying the outdoors a real breeze: